 Consider whether you should buy the whole Microsoft 365 package, too.
 That option is undoubtedly costlier, but it comes with industry-leading applications like Word, Excel, PowerPoint, SharePoint, and Exchange.

 - Storage Plans: Basic (5 GB), Standalone (100 GB)

 - Microsoft 365: Option with additional apps

 iCloud is built into every Apple device and provides each user with 5 GB of free storage.
 Additionally, extra storage may be purchased for a fee.
 This file hosting solution will be particularly attractive to Apple lovers.
 On iOS, you can use the Files app to access your files, as well as the Finder on a Mac.

-Apple’s iCloud storage offers the popular three-tiered approach, starting from 5 GB that comes as standard, to 50 TB you have to pay for.
+Apple’s iCloud storage offers the popular three-tiered approach, starting from 5 GB which comes as standard, to 50 TB you have to pay for.
 The information is updated automatically whenever you change any file on your drive.
-Furthermore, because your Apple apps store phone numbers in Contacts and bookmarks in Safari, that data will remain up to date on all your devices.
+Furthermore, because your Apple apps store phone numbers in contacts and bookmarks in Safari, that data will remain up to date on all your devices.